Chrysalis Fund: Apply for Funding

 - Large grants ($1,000-$2,500)

 When are grant winners announced and funded?
-Grantees are announced September 1 with funding delivered prior to October 1.
+Grantees will be announced mid-September with funding delivered prior to October 1.

 How are grant winners chosen?
 Volunteers on ESA’s Education and Outreach Committee evaluate all grant applications according to a rubric that considers project concept, planning, and expected impact.
 Projects are ranked according to the scores produced by the rubric and funding decisions based on these rankings.
 See the detailed scoring rubric.